katamyra/Notes/Compiled School Notes/CS2110/Quiz2StudyGuide.typ

   Also sets CC
 ]

+#theorem[
+  *LEA*
+  Used to calculate the effective address of an operand in memory and load that address into register without actually accessing the memory.

+  DR #sym.arrow.l PC + PCOffset9
+]

+#theorem[
+  *ST*
+  Puts the contents of a register into memory at the specific address (PC + offset) ]

 == Datapath
 #definition[
   The *bus* is a 16-bit wire on the datapath that is connected to most of the major components in the LC3, and is used as a highway to transmit data.
 We can only have one signal on the bus at a time, which we control with *tri-state buffers*.